JustFixNYC/nycx-ink-fun/README.md

 ## Motivation

-Using TextIt for prototyping our NYCx chatbot has proven to be a challenge for our non-technical users for a few reasons:
+Using [TextIt][], a visual no-code platform, for prototyping our NYCx chatbot has proven to be a challenge for our non-technical users for a few reasons:

 * Once a conversation becomes slightly complex, it becomes difficult to follow the lines of the flowchart to determine how a flow works.